 - Remove the cake from the oven, and take the sides of the springform pan off, and gently peel the parchment paper from the sides of the cake.
 Allow the cake to cool completely on the counter, and then refrigerate.

-- Before serving, gently remove the parchment paper from the bottom of the cake, and place the cake on a platter.
+- Before serving, place the cake on a platter.
 Dust with powdered sugar, if desired.

 Store the cake in the fridge, covered, for up to 3 days.